Norway holds Muslim cleric for 4 weeks after Italy trial

-Mullah Krekar faces the media in a District Court in Oslo, Norway, Wednesday July 17, 2019.
-Norway’s controversial refugee, Mullah Krekar, was seized Tuesday by the Norwegian police intelligence agency PST ... more

-COPENHAGEN, Denmark (AP) — A Norwegian court has ordered an Iraqi-born Muslim cleric held in custody for four weeks after he was sentenced to 12 years in prison in Italy for terror offenses.
+COPENHAGEN, Denmark (AP) — An Iraqi-born Muslim cleric has been ordered held in custody for four weeks after he was sentenced to 12 years in prison in Italy for terror offenses.

 The Oslo District Court said Wednesday there is a risk that Mullah Krekar could flee.